kiriDevs/kiriDCUtilBot/readme.md

 # Hosting
 For the time being, I will not host a public instance of the Discord-Bot myself.
 Therefore, to use it, you have to download the source code found in this repository to a machine that you want to host your own instance on.
-A simple [Raspberry Pi](https://raspberrypi.org) should be enough for most use cases.
+A simple [Raspberry Pi](https://raspberrypi.org) should be enough for this use case.
 Since it comes with Python preinstalled and is very small, it is a great 24/7 computer to run things like this on.